docQodly/docs/docs/language/FileHandleClass.md

 ---
-id: fileHandleClass
+id: FileHandleClass
-title: fileHandle
+title: FileHandle
 ---

-The `fileHandle` class has functions that allow you to sequentially read from or append contents to an opened [`file`](FileClass.md) object.
+The `FileHandle` class has functions that allow you to sequentially read from or append contents to an opened [`file`](FileClass.md) object.
 A file handle can access any part of a document.

-file handle objects are created with the [`file.open()`](FileClass.md#open) function.
+File handle objects are created with the [`file.open()`](FileClass.md#open) function.

 :::tip